lamba92/gradle-docker-plugin/README.md

         // you can define as many registries as you want and configure them as you like register("custom-registry") {
-            // the `imageTagPrefix` is used to prefix the image tag when publishing the image as required by Docker registries. imageTagPrefix = "my-registry.com"
+            // the `imageTagPrefix` is used to prefix the image tag when pushing the image as required by Docker registries. imageTagPrefix = "my-registry.com"
         }
     }